-School Fees and Textbook Rentals
+School Fees

 Students are charged fees, depending upon program requirements and involvement in various activities.
 For example, students will be assessed additional fees for CTS courses, extra-curricular involvement, Music, Art, field trips and locks.
-Textbooks are rented to students for a nominal fee.

 Payment of fees is required at the beginning of each school year.
 Families experiencing financial hardship are asked to make arrangements with the Principal for alternative payment possibilities.
 Non-payment of fees will result in a collection agency obtaining payments.
 Non-returned materials (library books, texts, etc.) and damaged materials will result in student/parent notification and the cost of replacement being assessed against the student/family.